The choker is in-your complete guide to everything choker

 Bow Lace Choker

-Bow Lace Choker by Jumwrit.
+Bow Lace Choker.
 See it here.

 Speaking of nineties trends, ribbons and bows are the next steps from the nineties choker trends.
 Delicate and very feminine and a nod to the ballerinas that popularized the choker, this style of the choker is another example where you can make your own version.